srodriguez2742/Loan_Loss_Predictions/README.md

 ![grade](images/grade.png)
 ![sub_grade](images/sub_grade.png)

-In the plots above we see firstly, that subgrade further distinguishes each grade into 1-5.
+In the plots above, we note first that subgrade further distinguishes each grade into 1-5.
-Across both features, as the grade letter decreases from A-G the rates at which loans are charged off increases so we expect that both of these features will have significant weights in our model's prediction
+Across both features, as the grade letter decreases from A-G the rates at which loans are charged off increases so we expect that both of these features will have significant weights in our models

 Additionally, most loans that were issued are in the A-C range of the grade/sub_grade spectrum